RAHenriksen/NGSNGS/README.md

 Genetic Variations:

---bcf | --vcf: 			 Variant Calling Format (.vcf) or binary format (.bcf) -id   | --indiv: 		 Index (0 - based) of a specific individual from --vcf/--bcf input file, default = -1 (no individual selected).
+--bcf | --vcf: 			 Variant Calling Format (.vcf) or binary format (.bcf) --id  | --indiv: 		 Index (0 - based) of a specific individual from --vcf/--bcf input file, default = -1 (no individual selected).
---haplo:			 Output FASTA file with internally generated haplotypes with the variations from the provided `vcf` file; for diploid individuals
+--out_haplo:			 Output FASTA file with internally generated haplotypes with the variations from the provided `vcf` file; for diploid individuals
 				 the fasta file contains two copies of the reference genome with the each allelic genotype.

 Stochastic Variations: